NCAT can hear and decide retail lease disputes between a landlord and a tenant of a retail shop in NSW.

 Retail leases cases are managed through NCAT's Consumer and Commercial Division.

-Fees are payable for retail lease applications.
-View our fees and charges.
+View our current application fees and charges.

 You must apply to NCAT within 3 years after the liability or obligation that is the subject of the claim arose, or after the alleged unconscionable conduct occurred.